Indian famine of 1899–1900

 The Indian famine of 1899–1900 began with the failure of the summer monsoons in 1899 over Western and Central India and, during the next year, affected an area of 476000 sqmi and a population of 59.5 million.
 The famine was acute in the Central Provinces and Berar, the Bombay Presidency, the minor province of Ajmer-Merwara, and the Hissar District of the Punjab; it also caused great distress in the princely states of the Rajputana Agency, the Central India Agency, Hyderabad and the Kathiawar Agency.
-In addition, small areas of the Bengal Presidency, the Madras Presidency and the North-Western Provinces were acutely afflicted by the famine.
+In addition, small areas of the Bengal Presidency, the Madras Presidency and the North-Western Provinces were significantly affected by the famine.

 The population in many areas had barely recovered from the famine of 1896–1897.
 As in that famine, this one too was preceded by a drought.
 The Meteorological Office of India in its report of 1900, stated, "The mean average rainfall of India is 45 in.
 In no previous famine year has it been in greater defect than 5 in.
 But in 1899 the defect exceeded 11 inches."
 There were also large crop failures in the rest of India and, as a result, inter-regional trade could not be relied upon to stabilise food prices.

 The resulting mortality was high.
 462,000 people died in the Bombay Presidency, and in the Deccan Plateau, the estimated death toll was 166,000.
 In the Presidency, the famine of 1899–1900 had the highest mortality—at 37.9 deaths per 1000—among all famines and scarcities there between 1876–77 and 1918–19.
 According to a 1908 estimate of The Imperial Gazetteer of India, in the British-administered districts alone, approximately one million people died of starvation or accompanying disease; in addition, as a result of acute shortage of fodder, millions of cattle also perished.
 Other estimates vary between one million (Note: "In the later nineteenth century there was a series of disastrous crop failures in India leading not only to starvation but to epidemics.
 Most were regional, but the death toll could be huge.
 Thus, to take only some of the worst famines for which the death rate is known, some 800,000 died in the North West Provinces, Punjab, and Rajasthan in 1837–38; perhaps 2 million in the same region in 1860–61; nearly a million in different areas in 1866–67; 4.3 million in widely spread areas in 1876–78, an additional 1.2 million in the North West Provinces and Kashmir in 1877–78; and, worst of all, over 5 million in a famine that affected a large population of India in 1896–97.
 In 1899–1900 more than a million were thought to have died, conditions being worse because of the shortage of food following the famines only two years earlier.
 Thereafter the only major loss of life through famine was in 1943 under exceptional wartime conditions.(p.
 132)") and 4.5 million deaths.